-In 1857, nanoscience and nanotechnology were first incorporated to the scientific arena by Michael Farady when he assigned to the first scientific procedure to produce the ruby color of gold nanoparticles dispersed in aqueous solution.
-More later in 1908, Mie described the reason behind the different colours of metals when it is at the nanoscale according to the theory of quantum size effects.
-32 In 1940 was the first production of SiO2 nanoparticles that were used as additives for black carbon for rubber reinforcement.
-33 Recently, in 1959 was the famous lecture of Richard Feynman at the meeting of the American Physical Society under the title of "There is a Plenty of Room at the Bottom" , in which he asked "what would scientists be able to do if they could control the material at the atom and molecular scale, and rearrange it as they want….", he also described a new field of science that deals with individual atoms and molecules to make precise materials and machines with distinctive properties.
-Actually, this was the first announcement of a new field known later as nanotechnology.
+In 1857, nanoscience and nanotechnologies were first introduced to the scientific arena by an English scientist named Michael Farady.
+He was assigned the first scientific procedure to produce the ruby color of gold nanoparticles dispersed in an aqueous solution.
+In 1908, Mie described that the appearance of different colours of metals when at the nanoscale was due to the theory of quantum size effects.
+32 In 1940, the first known production of silicon dioxide SiO2 nanoparticles were used as additives for black carbon in rubber reinforcement.
+33

+Later, in 1959, Richard Feynman famously lectured at the meeting of the American Physical Society under the title of: "There is a Plenty of Room at the Bottom".
+Here he postulated "what would scientists be able to do if they could control the material at the atom and molecular scale and rearrange it as they want?".
+He also described a new field of science that deals with individual atoms and molecules to make materials and machines with distinctive properties.
+This was the first known mention of a new field later termed as nanotechnology.
 1

-In the year 1974, it was the first time the term “Nanotechnology” was used to describe different methods to produce very small particles.
-34 In 1976, the Palestinian Munir Nayfeh, renewed a laser technique to detect and measure individual atoms with the highest levels of accuracy and control, he mentioned one atom of million ones and could revealed its identity for the first time in history, his method was based on excitation of atoms by laser beams.35 More later in 1981, the Swiss researchers Gerd Ping and Henrik Rohr invented the "Scanning Tunnelling Microscope".
-36 This microscope enabled scientists for the first time to directly deals with atoms and molecules, take images and control it to create nanoparticles.
-In 1991, the Japanese researcher Sumio Lijima, discovered the carbon nanotubes with its unique mechanical and electronic properties that enabled manufacturing of distinguished nanostructures.
-37 Finally, in 1992, the scientist Munir Naifeh write the smallest writing in history (P) using Scanning Tunnelling Microscope.
+In the year 1974, it was the first time the term “nanotechnology” was used to describe different methods to produce very small particles.
+34 In 1976, the Palestinian-American particle physicist Munir Nayfeh, renewed a laser technique to detect and measure individual atoms with the highest levels of accuracy and control.
+He mentioned that one atom of million ones and could revealed its identity for the first time in history, his method was based on excitation of atoms by laser beams.35 Based on Munir Nayfeh’s discovery, the Swiss researchers Gerd Ping and Henrik Rohr invented the scanning tunnelling microscope in 1981.36 For the first time in history, this microscope allowed scientists to directly image and manipulate atoms and molecules in order to create nanoparticles.
+In 1991, the Japanese researcher Sumio Lijima invented carbon nanotubes.
+With their unique mechanical and electronic properties, the creation of carbon nanotubes enabled the manufacturing of distinctive nanostructures.
+37 In 1992, the scientist Munir Naifeh wrote the smallest words in history (P) using a scanning tunnelling microscope.

 From Optical to Electron Microscope: Seeing at the Nanoscale

-Many scientific applications in biology, chemistry, and physics require observing and viewing small-sized samples that are invisible to the naked eye.
-Since the middle of the nineteenth century, optical microscopy has been invented as a tool for magnifying and observing very small objects.
-The work of the optical microscope depends on using rays of visible light and different lenses for the process of magnification.
-The magnification process depends on shining the light directly on the sample in a two-lens system, and the ability of the optical microscope to enlarge objects about 2000 times, which helps to view microorganisms and cells whose size range to few micrometers.
-The limited magnification power of the light microscope posed a hindrance to scientists and researchers, whose research required analyzing and seeing objects with very small scales less than micro scale.
-38
+Many scientific applications in biology, chemistry, and physics require observing and viewing extremely small sample sizes that are invisible to the naked eye.
+In the middle of the nineteenth century optical microscopy was invented as a tool for magnifying and observing very small objects.
+An optical microscope’s technology is based on the use of visible light rays and different lens types in order to magnify a sample.
+The magnification process depends on shining a light directly onto the sample in a two-lens system.
+From there, the optical microscope is able to enlarge objects about 2000 times.
+This assists the user in being able to view microorganisms and cells in the micrometer size range.
+However, the limited magnification power of the light microscope was not ideal for all scientists and researchers whose research required viewing and analyzing objects in size ranges smaller than microscale.38

 [Figure 12.1 near here]